Prosecutors seek additional sanctions for Trump in hush money case as key witness resumes testimony

 The goal was to prevent the stories from getting out, a concern that was especially pointed in the aftermath of the disclosure of a 2005 "Access Hollywood" recording in which he was heard describing grabbing women without their permission.

-A separate $130,000 payment was made by Cohen, Trump's former lawyer and personal fixer, to porn actor Stormy Daniels, to prevent her claims of a 2006 sexual encounter with Trump from surfacing.

-Trump's company then reimbursed Cohen and logged the payments to him as legal expenses, prosecutors have said in charging the former president with 34 felony counts of falsifying business records — a charge punishable by up to four years in prison.
+After the $130,000 payment was made to Daniels, Trump's company reimbursed Cohen and logged the payments to him as legal expenses, prosecutors have said in charging the former president with 34 felony counts of falsifying business records — a charge punishable by up to four years in prison.

 Davidson represented both Daniels and McDougal in their negotiations with the National Enquirer and Cohen.